ecrm77/PFiller/README.md

 ## Dependencies and folder structure.

-- Load the Maven dependencies into the project.
+- Load the Maven dependencies into the project (pom.xml).
 - Download and extract the Derby driver and add the "lib" folder to the "PFiller" folder.
   Derby link: https://db.apache.org/derby/derby_downloads.html
 - Download the Chromedriver the same version of installed Chrome.